You’re Not Going to Believe the Trick I Learned While Trying to Increase My Site Traffic

 Is that not the most outstanding piece of information that is perfect to increase the traffic to your site?

-After writing this post, I must now feel that this entire post is an example of the type of SEO-whoring you need to do to get your posts noticed and thus have more folks come along and want to click on your AdSense ads or build traffic for your advertisers.
-This is an experiment to see whether I can increase traffic to this site by creating this horrendously over-optimized post, we shall see.
+After writing this post, I feel that this entire post is an example of the type of SEO-whoring you need to do to get your posts noticed and thus have more folks come along and want to click on your AdSense ads or build traffic for your advertisers.
+This is an experiment to see whether I can increase traffic to this site by creating this horrendously over-optimized post.
+We shall see.